Consortium: Educational

 Consortiums among universities are established to share research laboratories and equipment facilities, exchange faculty and students, provide programs abroad, and form specialized research centers and admissions offices.
 Generally, it includes a corporate identity, voluntary membership of institutions, its own staff and budgetary autonomy.
 This type of consortium aims to facilitate the educational process and research by more effectively allocating and conserving limited resources of money, staff, and facilities, identifying specialized areas of teaching and research in which cooperative deals would be alluring.

-Two types of high education consortia are generally realized, the "association" and the "center."
+Two types of high education consortia are generally realized, the "association" and the "center".
 The "association" refers to colleges and universities of similar nature and purpose; the "center" type brings together dissimilar institutions: smaller colleges around a large university.

-The Big Ten Academic Alliance in the Midwest and Mid-Atlantic U.S., Claremont Colleges consortium in Southern California, Five College Consortium in Massachusetts, and Consórcio Nacional Honda are among the oldest and most successful higher education consortia in the world.
+Some example academic consortia are; Big Ten Academic Alliance in the Midwest and Mid-Atlantic U.S., Claremont Colleges consortium in Southern California, Five College Consortium in Massachusetts, and Consórcio Nacional Honda.

 The Big Ten Academic Alliance, formerly known as the Committee on Institutional Cooperation, includes the members of the Big Ten athletic conference.
 The participants in Five Colleges, Inc. are: Amherst College, Hampshire College, Mount Holyoke College, Smith College, and the University of Massachusetts Amherst.
-Another example of a successful consortium is the Five Colleges of Ohio of Ohio: Oberlin College, Ohio Wesleyan University, Kenyon College, College of Wooster and Denison University.
+Another example of a successful consortium is the Five Colleges of Ohio: Oberlin College, Ohio Wesleyan University, Kenyon College, College of Wooster and Denison University.
 The aforementioned Claremont Consortium (known as the Claremont Colleges) consists of Pomona College, Claremont Graduate University, Scripps College, Claremont McKenna College, Harvey Mudd College, Pitzer College, and Keck Graduate Institute.
 These consortia have pooled the resources of their member colleges and the universities to share human and material assets as well as to link academic and administrative resources.

 An example of a non-profit consortium is the Appalachian College Association (ACA) located in Richmond, Kentucky.
 The association consists of 35 private liberal arts colleges and universities spread across the central Appalachian mountains in Kentucky, North Carolina, Tennessee, Virginia, and West Virginia.
 Collectively these higher education institutions serve approximately 42,500 students.
 Six research universities in the region (University of Kentucky, University of North Carolina, University of Tennessee, West Virginia University, University of Virginia, and Virginia Tech) are affiliated with the ACA.
 These institutions assist the ACA in reviewing grant and fellowship applications, conducting workshops, and providing technical assistance.
 The ACA works to serve higher education in the rural regions of these five states.